 Robocall mitigation

-The TRACED Act and subsequent FCC orders require voice service providers to deploy STIR/SHAKEN call authentication or, in qualified circumstances, a Robocall Mitigation Program, on every call they originate.
+The TRACED Act and subsequent FCC orders require voice service providers to use STIR/SHAKEN call authentication and a Robocall Mitigation Program on every call they originate.

 Get started on your Robocall Mitigation Program today!